ustwo/branded-interactions/README.md

 # ustwo Branded Interactions
-An internal prototyping tool that allows clients to build out visual cues for how their brand might play out as a series of screen-based interactions.
+An ustwo internal prototyping tool that allows clients to build out visual cues for how their brand might play out as a series of screen-based interactions.

 #### Why?
 To facilitate the building out the mood and tone of their brand on screen-based interactions, alongside other branding considerations.